 - Latest Exam Pattern: All questions are aligned as per the latest CBSE sample papers and marking schemes.

-How to solve English Idioms Assignments effectively?
+How to solve English Idioms and Phrases Assignments effectively?

 - Read the Chapter First: Start with the NCERT book for Class 11 English before attempting the assignment.